What is ankle fusion?

 and likely another one on your foot.
 If you have minimally invasive surgery, the surgeon

-will make a smaller incision.
-He or she will then use a tiny camera with a light to
+will make smaller incisions.
+They will then use a tiny camera with a light to help

 Your surgeon will remove any remaining cartilage from the affected joint.
-He or she
+They will

 Your surgeon will make any other repairs that are needed.